5 Best Backpack Sprayers of 2023 – Top Picks & Reviews

 This model comes stock with an inline filter and Viton seals, the latter being a crucial component of any good backpack sprayer; Viton is chemically resistant to most liquids that are used in backpack sprayers.
 The Field King also is shipped with four separate nozzles.
 These nozzles will allow the user to complete a multitude of tasks, and the sprayer is also compatible with TeeJet nozzles.

-All things considered, the Field King is the best overall backpack sprayer in 2020.
+All things considered, the Field King is the best overall backpack sprayer.

 2. Roundup 190314 Backpack Sprayer – Best Value